noppytinto/portfolio-js-web-playground/README.md

 ## Description:

 Web Playground is a Codepen like website, that allow users to write HTML/CSS/JS code and see the result into the browser.
+The code is delivered to the backend and then persisted in a local session.
+The backend is responsible for authorize the app to render the code and to manage sessions.
+The communication between front and backend takes place through Rest API.

 <br/>